by Janis / 16 comments - Orginally published:6th September 2019

 Inside Casa Placido

-This is also where we made the decision to give up our 9 to 5 lives and take the leap of faith into travel blogging.
+This is where we decided to give up our 9 to 5 lives and take the leap of faith into travel blogging.

-Triana is on the opposite side of the river to Seville’s main tourist sights, but indeed a place to head.
-Historically Triana is known for its pottery and ceramics, take a little stroll around its lanes as some evidence of this can still be found.
+Triana is on the opposite side of the river from Seville’s main tourist sights, but it is indeed a place to head.
+Historically, Triana is known for its pottery and ceramics; take a little stroll around its lanes as evidence of this remains.

 Inside the Mercado de Triana.
 A vendors booth, decorated with traditional tiles of the region, is piled high with fruit and vegetables.